jrios6/Math-of-Intelligence/README.md

 Solutions to Siraj Raval's [Math of Intelligence](https://github.com/llSourcell/The_Math_of_Intelligence) course.

 ### Week 1 - Gradient Descent
-Implemented gradient descent and linear regression in numpy with matplotlib visualisations.
+Implemented gradient descent with linear regression and support vector machine in numpy, with matplotlib visualisations.